Arthritis in Dogs

 9. Lack of appetite

-If one or more of these symptoms are present, make an appointment to see your dog’s veterinarian.
-Your dog’s veterinarian can perform an arthritis evaluation consisting of a physical exam and x-rays.
-Additionally, if your vet doesn’t suggest it, request a blood panel.
+If one or more of these symptoms are present, you should go see your dog’s veterinarian.
+Your dog’s veterinarian can do an arthritis evaluation consisting of a physical exam and x-rays.
+Additionally, if your vet doesn’t suggest it, ask for a blood panel.
 The blood panel might detect a disease such as Lymes’ disease, which has some arthritis-like symptoms.

 Natural Therapies

 Now let’s take a closer look at what you’re feeding your dog.
 Are you feeding a high quality chemical-free food?
-I recommend Petlane’s Pure Woof Gold dog food, which you can reach through the link at the top of the page.
+I recommend Honest Kitchen’s Verve dog food.
 No matter what you feed your dog make certain it doesn’t contain preservatives, chemicals, food colorings, wheat, corn, or soy products.
 These ingredients are not good for dogs.
 Furthermore, avoid feeding your dog grains; grains tend to increase joint inflammation.

 While we’re on the subject of food, celery is a vegetable that can help with your dog’s joints.
-If you give this a try, you’ll probably have to be sneaky.
+If you give this a try, you’ll probably have to trick your dog into eating it.
 Try using a food processor and chopping it into very small pieces before mixing it with your dog’s food.

 Over the counter supplements can also help with a dog’s arthritis.
 Studies have shown that glucosamine, chondrotin sulfate and omega three fatty acids are all helpful in treating the symptoms of arthritis.
-Glucosamin and chondrotin sulfate can be purchased in powdered form and fish oil capsules are a good source of omega three fatty acids.
+Glucosamin and chondrotin sulfate are usually purchased in powdered form and fish oil capsules are a good source of omega three fatty acids.

 Non-traditional Therapies

-Exercise and Physical therapy have also been shown to alleviate many arthritic symptoms.
+Exercise and Physical therapy have also been shown to ease many arthritic symptoms.
 Swimming is a great exercise for your dog, and it doesn’t put strain on their joints.
-If you have a small dog you can use a bath tub as a therapy pool, but be vigilant and for safety don’t leave your small dog unattended.
+If you have a small dog you can use a bath tub as a therapy pool, but you need to stay vigilant and for safety don’t leave your small dog unattended.
 If your dog isn’t fond of water don’t force them to swim, regular walks are still a good source of exercise.

 Another effective means to combat canine arthritis is acupuncture.
 Utilized for centuries in Eastern Medicine, acupuncture is starting to become a widely accepted practice in Western Society.
-It has been shown to dramatically improve a variety of health concerns in dogs.
+Studies on Acupuncture have shown that it has a tendency to dramatically improve a variety of health concerns in dogs.
 Talk to your veterinarian to learn if acupuncture is right for your pet.

-To help maintain joints and connective tissues add a powdered Vitamin C supplement to your dog’s food.
-Not only does Vitamin C maintain joints it will also combat further degradation of joints already plagued by arthritis.
+To help support joints and connective tissues add a powdered Vitamin C supplement to your dog’s food.
+Not only does Vitamin C help support joints it will also combat further degradation of joints already plagued by arthritis.
 Avoid plain ascorbic acid, because it can cause your dog to have an upset stomach, instead use sodium ascorbate.
 If you notice loose stool after starting a regimen of Vitamin C cut back the dosage.

 Small= 500-1000mg